What you need to know about helmets

 What are helmet ratings and what is required for our events?

 Helmets are rated by the Snell Memorial Foundation.
-As of the start of the 2021 season, we will only accept helmets with Snell ratings of SA-2015, M-2015, SA-2020 or M-2020.
+As of the start of the 2021 season, we will only accept helmets with Snell ratings of SA-2010, M-2010, SA-2015, M-2015, SA-2020 or M-2020.
 The numbers indicate the year that the standards were adopted.
-2020 is an updated standard as compared to 2015 and is preferable.
+It is always preferable to use a helmet that complies with the latest available standard.

 The “SA” designation (for Special Application) indicates that the helmet was designed specifically for automotive use.
 SA rated helmets are tested for multiple impacts, have a greater area of protection, and offer fire-retardant liners (usually Nomex).
 This gives you maximum protection should the worst happen.
 M rated helmets (for Motorcycle) might look grossly similar, but there are three important differences.
 First, these helmets are designed to withstand a single, large impact rather than multiple, smaller impacts like SA rated ones.
 Second, they are tested over a smaller area, so they do not offer as much coverage.
 Third, they do not have fire-retardant linings.